newatoms/guides/get-clients/readme.md

 ### Formulating tangible examples

-I have found that giving **tangible examples** that explain the added value of your service (in general and for the prospect in question) is usually the easiest way to sell your service, no matter the medium you use or the relationship you have with the prospect.
+I have found that by giving **tangible examples** you explain the added value of your service (in general and for the prospect in question) is usually the easiest way to sell your service, no matter the medium you use or the relationship you have with the prospect.

 These tangible examples come in two layers and can be figured out by answering the following questions:

 **Business Relevance for the prospect**